-1.5.1 Compatible Connectors and Cordsets
+1.4.1 Compatible Connectors and Cordsets

-Many different connectors and cordsets are available on the market, all of which will work with the SMD34E2 provided that the manufacturer follows the connector and Ethernet standards.
-AMCI offers the following mating connector and cordsets that mate with the power connector.
+Many different connectors and cordsets are available on the market, all of which will work with the SMD17E2 units provided that the manufacturer follows the A-coded M12 standards.
+The following connector and cordset is available from AMCI.